IS - Information Technology Management Graduate Program

 Cloud Computing and Enterprise Applications

-Students will learn to leverage cloud services to streamline computing resources, deploy enterprise applications, improve user access and system reliability, and utilize advanced computing capabilities.
+Students learn to leverage cloud services to streamline computing resources, deploy enterprise applications, improve user access and system reliability, and utilize advanced computing capabilities.
 Foundation concepts include: virtualization, multi-tenant architecture, and software defined networking.
-Examines the full range of services available to organizations along with deployment strategies, evaluation criteria, economic justification, and manageability.
-Prerequisite: ITM 710; admission to Information Technology Management Program.
+This course examines the full range of services available to organizations along with deployment strategies, evaluation criteria, economic justification, and manageability.
+Prerequisite: admission to Information Technology Management Program.
 Consent of department.
 Offered Fall, Spring, Summer.

 ITM 725 Cr.3